sevoku/doxygen-vb-filter/README.txt

 		  to the folder CONTAINING the Doc folder
 		  (in most cases your Project or Solution folder!)

+5. open vbfilter.awk in your favorite editor and edit the options in the Configuration section as you like.

-5. run Doc\make.bat or Doc/make.sh to generate the documentation.
+6. run Doc\make.bat or Doc/make.sh to generate the documentation.

 Good to know